andrew207/splunk/README.md

 It is based on Alpine Linux and supports OpenShift and unRAID.

-It is designed to deploy Splunk 7.3.1.1 quickly and easily.
+It is designed to deploy Splunk Enterprise quickly and easily.
 The web interface is exposed on port HTTP/8000, data ingest on TCP/9997, and API on HTTPS/8089.

 If you run the Dockerfile with no arguments you will get a single instance of Splunk 7.3.1.1 with the user admin:changeme2019.